stan-v/spdd/README.md

 This repository is an implementation of the Locality Sensitive Hashing algorithm for application in product duplicate detection.

 ## Features:
-The application by default reads a JSON file with the annotated modelIDs and performs the classification task using 5 bootstraps.
-For the drawn sample it trains the duplicate detecting algorithm, then applies the trained algorithm on the out-of-bag validation/test set.
-The predictions are compared to the true attached modelIDs to determine the confusion matrix.
-This is repeated 5 times and the performance measures are reported.
+The application by default reads a JSON file with the annotated modelIDs and performs the classification task and evaluates the performance on the entire dataset given in the file argument.
+Alternative modes are available for training and testing the duplicate detecting algorithm using bootstrapping.

 ## Requirements:
  - Python >= 3.8